nafcoder/StackGlyEmbed/README.md

 ```

 ### Reproduce results
 1. Firstly, download all features.
-Read the readme.txt of  [all_features](all_features) folder
+Read the readme.txt of  [all_features](all_features) folder.

-2. In [N-GlycositeAtlas](N-GlycositeAtlas) and [N-GlyDE](N-GlyDE), all the reproducable codes are given.
-Also training scripts are also provided.
-Follow the readme.txt instructions if given in the corresponding folder
+2. In [N-GlycositeAtlas](N-GlycositeAtlas) and [N-GlyDE](N-GlyDE), reproducable codes are given.
+Training scripts are also provided.
+Follow the readme.txt instructions if it is given in the corresponding folder.

 ### Prediction
 #### Prerequisites